Richard Maibaum: James Bond

-Michael Wilson

 Maibaum was brought back to work on the Bonds in association with Michael G. Wilson, Broccoli's step-son.
 Their first movie together was For Your Eyes Only (1981).
 It was followed by Octopussy (1983), on which George MacDonald Fraser also did a draft; A View to a Kill (1985), Moore's last Bond; The Living Daylights (1987), the first Bond from Timothy Dalton, whom Maibaum considered the best actor of the four Bonds; and Licence to Kill (1989).

 Maibaum once told an interviewer that writing for Bond is "a case of Walter Mitty.
 I'm law-abiding and non-violent.
 My great kick comes from feeling that I'm a pro, that I know my job, and that I have enough experience that I can write a solid screenplay."

 On writing the Bonds Maibaum said "The real trick of it is to find the villain's caper.
 Once you've got that, you're off to the races and the rest is fun."
 Maibaum is credited with adding the essential ingredient of humor to the James Bond films, an element lacking in the original Fleming novels.